18 Jan What Is In – App Chat?

 Importance Of In – App Chat

 If the answers to previous questions are positive, let’s go ahead and create a plan.
-First of all, think about the benefits for your app after you will implement this feature.
+First of all, think about the benefits of your app after you will implement this feature.
 In – App Chat offers a personal touch to any app.
 Suddenly people feel like there is somebody there who cares about what they have to say, and everybody feels the need to communicate something, either an impressive score in a game or an opinion about the chair bought inside a retail app.
 The urge of dialog is even higher if you have a problem and you need somebody to guide you through the complicated steps for solving your issue.
 The following snippet presents the expectations of adding this feature to Zomato, a food ordering app.

 The Difference Between In – App Chat And In – App Messaging

 There is a general confusion between In – App Chat and In – App Messaging.
 Let’s clarify things for a better understanding of terms.
 As we saw above, In – App Chat is a discussion between customers or between a user who needs help for a task related to the app and a member of the team that owns the app for providing assistance.
-If you recall, in a previous article we discussed about In – App Messaging and we defined it as a method for showing rich notifications for users while they have the app open.
+If you recall, in a previous article we discussed In – App Messaging and we defined it as a method for showing rich notifications for users while they have the app open.
 These messages are pre – set and displayed in specific cases according to user’s actions.
-From their definition you can guess the main difference represented by their distinct goals.
+From their definition, you can guess the main difference represented by their distinct goals.
 While In – App Chat is meant to provide support, In – App Messaging is created to offer valuable content with the purpose of engaging users.
 In the same time both offer a unique experience.
-So, In – App Chat is the effect of users’ needs and In – App Messaging comes from brand’s intention in increasing the interest of users for the app.
+So, In – App Chat is the effect of users’ needs and In – App Messaging comes from the brand’s intention in increasing the interest of users for the app.
 Since they have different powers, In – App Chat for helping users and In – App Messaging for attracting them, you can use both if your app requires them.
 But, keep in mind that In – App Messaging is a must have for marketing efforts while In – App Chat isn’t mandatory for all apps.

 Ways To Build In – App Chat To Your Mobile App